mlprt/feedbax/docs/index.md

 # Getting started

-Feedbax is a JAX library for optimal feedback control.
+Feedbax is a [JAX](https://jax.readthedocs.io/en/latest/beginner_guide.html#beginner-guide) library for differentiable optimal control.

 Feedbax makes it easy to:

-- train neural networks (or other controller models) to control the movement of simulated bodies (biomechanical models);
+- train neural networks to control the movement of simulated limbs (biomechanical models);
-- intervene on existing tasks and models—for example, to
+- intervene on existing models and tasks—for example, to:
     - add force fields to trials at random;
     - alter the activity of a single unit in a neural network;
     - perturb the sensory feedback received by a network;
+    - add any kind of noise to any part of a model's state;
 - swap out components of models, and write new components;
-- train multiple model replicates in parallel;
+- train multiple replicates of a model in parallel;
-- change which parts of the model are trainable, or available to the controller as feedback;
+- change which parts of the model are trainable, or available to a controller as feedback;
-- noise

-Feedbax provides common...

-- tasks
-- biomechanical models
-- plotting functions
+- track the progress of a training run in Tensorboard.

+Feedbax was designed for feedback control of biomechanical models by neural networks, to perform movement tasks in continuous spaces.
+However, it can be used more generally as a framework for optimal control.

 ## Feedbax is a JAX library

-Advantages.
-PyTrees.
-NumPy-like.
-Limitations.
-Windows.

-Equinox.
+Feedbax uses JAX and [Equinox](https://docs.kidger.site/equinox/) for the structural [advantages](/feedbax/examples/pytrees/) they provide.

+One disadvantage of JAX is a lack of GPU support on Windows, though it is possible to use the GPU through the Windows Subsystem for Linux (WSL).

 ## Installation